Non-congruence of homology Veech groups in genus two: The Special Linear Group over square quadratic orders

-where $b,c \in \ZZ$ and $b^2-4c=D$ and the isomorphism class does only depend on the \textbf{discriminant} $D$ (see e.g. \cite[Chapter~2.2]{Bai07}).
+where $b,c \in \ZZ$ and $b^2-4c=D$ and the isomorphism class only depends on the \textbf{discriminant} $D$ (see e.g. \cite[Chapter~2.2]{Bai07}).
 For every $D \equiv 0,1 \mod 4$ there hence exists a unique quadratic order.
-In this paper we will only be concerned about the case where $D=d^2$ is a square.
+In this paper, we will only be concerned about the case where $D=d^2$ is a square.
 To the best of our knowledge, there does not seem to be any good reference, where these special quadratic orders are treated in detail.
-Therefore we want to collect some elementary facts and to explain similarities and differences to the non-square case. \paragraph{Square discriminants.} Let us describe the structure of the quadratic order.
+Therefore we collect some elementary facts and explain similarities and differences to the non-square case.
+For further background the reader is referred to the appendix \paragraph{Square discriminants.} Let us describe the structure of the quadratic order.
 As $D=d^2$ is a square we have that

-The quadratic order is hence a subring of $K = \QQ \oplus \QQ$, where addition and multiplication are defined componentwise.
+since every subring of $\ZZ \oplus \ZZ$ is of this form.\footnote{This is true because every subring of $\ZZ$ is of the form $n\ZZ$.} The quadratic order is hence a subring of $K = \QQ \oplus \QQ$, where addition and multiplication are defined componentwise.
 The algebra $K$ may be interpreted as a substitute for the quadratic number field $\QQ(\sqrt{D})$ where $\OD$ is contained in for non-square $D$ (this is also the reason for our notation).
 Furthermore we can regard $\QQ \oplus \QQ$ as an extension of $\QQ$ by the diagonal map $\QQ \to \QQ \oplus \QQ$.
-This makes perfectly sense since $\ZZ$ is then embedded into $\OD$ by this construction.
+This makes perfectly sense since $\ZZ$ is embedded into $\OD$ by this construction.
 The Galois automorphism of $\QQ \oplus \QQ$ is given by

-\paragraph{Norm and trace.} We can use this to define norm and trace on $\OD$ and $\QQ \oplus \QQ$ respectively in the following way:
+\paragraph{Norm and trace.} The Galois automorphism is used to define norm and trace on $\OD$ and $\QQ \oplus \QQ$ respectively: